 It is 50 years since the beginning of a major archaeological campaign at West Stow.
 Over the course of eight seasons, what remains one of the most extensively excavated early Anglo-Saxon settlements in the country was revealed.
 The excavations revolutionised our understanding of the design and construction of timber buildings of that time, seriously questioning the then prevailing view of Anglo-Saxons as unsophisticated people who lived in holes in the ground.
 Once the excavations had finished, the unique opportunity arose to put these new interpretations to the test.
 An exercise in experimental archaeology that began in 1973 still continues: to date ten Anglo-Saxon buildings have been reconstructed on the site.

-A retrospective article about the site written by Dr Richard Hoggett, archaeological consultant to the Anglo-Saxon Village Trust, was published in the September/October 2015 issue of British Archaeology magazine.
+A retrospective article about the site written by Dr Richard Hoggett, was published in the September/October 2015 issue of British Archaeology magazine.
 The article can be read by clicking here.

 The first archaeological monograph on the early Anglo-Saxon settlement was published in two volume in the East Anglian Archaeology Series in 1985, and was followed in 1990 by volumes concerning the prehistoric and Roman occupation of the site and the evidence for Anglo-Saxon animal husbandry at the site.